EXPLAINER: What will judge weigh in sentencing Kim Potter?

 POSSIBLE AGGRAVATING FACTORS

-Prosecutors say aggravating factors in Potter’s case include that she caused a greater-than-normal danger to the safety of other people when she fired into the car, including danger her fellow officers, to Wright’s passenger and to the couple whose car was struck by Wright’s after the shooting.
-They also alleged she abused her authority as a police officer.
+Prosecutors say aggravating factors in Potter’s case include that she caused a greater-than-normal danger to the safety of other people when she fired into the car, including danger to her fellow officers, to Wright’s passenger and to the couple whose car was struck by Wright’s after the shooting.

+Wright’s passenger, Alayna Albrecht-Payton, told the court she still suffers from the effects of the broken jaw she sustained in the crash after the shooting.
+And Denise Lundgren Wells, whose father was in the car that Wright’s struck, said her father had health issues before the crash, but that they accelerated after it happened.
+He’s now in his 80s and in hospice care.

 Prosecutors also say Potter abused her authority as a police officer.